Inverness to Aberdeen: What to See and Do (inc Maps & Pics)

 • Slow down if you see farm animals either on or beside the road

-• Do not park in passing places and always use the left passing place to stop for oncoming traffic — never the right
+• Do not park in passing places, and always use the left passing place to stop for oncoming traffic — never the right

 • Speed Limits are as follows unless otherwise signposted

-• Motorways and Dual Carriageways: 70 mph (112 km/h) for cars, Motorhomes under 3.05 tonnes or 60 mph (96 km/h) for cars towing caravans or trailers.
+• Motorways and Dual Carriageways: 70 mph (112 km/h) for cars and motorhomes under 3.05 tonnes or 60 mph (96 km/h) for cars towing caravans or trailers.

 • Built-up Areas: 30 mph (48 km/h) or signposted 20 mph (32 km/h)